 Ultracker Aleta S2C is a 360 camera that can capture 12K (66-megapixel) 360 photos and shoot 360 video in 4K.
 With one of the highest photo resolutions on the market, it is emerging as the virtual tour camera of choice, and it is now available in the US.
 I’ve been using Aleta S2C since August 2018 and here are is a detailed hands-on review, with full-resolution sample photos.
-January 11, 2019 update: firmware update improves stitching
+February 18, 2019 update: review, tutorial and comparison

 Table of Contents: